chili-publish/publisher-interface/src/Moving to Publisher Interface.md

 ## Self Hosted
 If you are on an older self-hosted CHILI publish, then you will need two things:
-* Be on the latest version of CHILI 6
+* Be on a version of CHILI Publish greater than 6.5.5
 * Edit editor_html.aspx

 <br/>

 ### Latest Version
-If you try to set this up on a self-hosted version that is too old, everything will work except for the event system via `addListener`.
+Due to some code modifications required within the application to support the PublisherInterface, if you attempt to use this package on a self-hosted version of CHILI older than version 6.5.5, then everything will work *except* for the event system via `addListener`.

-So please make sure you are on the latest version of CHILI.
+In order to avoid this, please make sure your CHILI version is greater than 6.5.5.
+You are able to find the latest downloads [here](https://mysupport.chili-publish.com/hc/en-us/articles/360021250259-Latest-downloads).

+We also have an article on our support website with information about updating your CHILI installation located [here](https://mysupport.chili-publish.com/hc/en-us/articles/4405609364370-Safe-Update)

 <br/>